athombv/io.home-assistant/README.md

 Home Assistant is an open source software package for home automation.
 You can control all your devices from there, track things like notifcations, network traffic, statistics and more.
-Homey wants to offer the option to users to control devices in a simpler way, like from their phone.
-All you need to do is install this app on your Homey account, boot it up, be connected to the same (WiFi) network as your Home Assistant, fill in a short connection set up and then select what devices you want to control from your phone!
+Homey wants to offer the option for users to control devices in a simpler way, from their phone without setting up a Home Assistant Dashboard.
+All you need to do is install this app on your Homey account, boot it up, connect to the same (WiFi) network as your Home Assistant, fill in a connection setup and then select what devices you want to connect to your Homey!

-You can then also use Flows and Insights, giving you almost the same amount of control and tracking as Home Assistant.
-But, unnecessary things for some users, like a graph of network traffic or a dashboard of Binary sensors, can still be viewed in Home Assistant but won't be in your way with the Homey App.
+You can then use Flows and Insights, giving you almost the same amount of control and tracking as Home Assistant.
+But, Home Assistant specific controls, like a graph of network traffic or a dashboard of Binary sensors, can still be viewed in Home Assistant but won't be in your way with the Homey App.